moon-php/documentation/content/docs/container.md

     ];
     $container = new Container($entries);

-The entry can be anything: an integer, a string, a closure or an instance.
+The entry can be anything: an integer, a string, a lambda, a closure or an instance.

 ##### Check if entry exists by alias

+    <?php
     $entries = [...];
     $container = new Moon\Container($entries);
     $container->has('alias'); // Return true or false

 ##### Getting an entry

+    <?php
     $entries = [...];
     $c = new Moon\Container($entries);
     $container->get('alias'); // Return the instance or throw a Moon\Container\Exception\NotFoundException